Skip to contents

 The returned object has class mfrm_conquest_overlap_bundle and includes:

-• summary: one-row scope summary with posterior-basis and population-model review fields
+• summary: one-row scope summary with posterior-basis, population-model, optimizer-control, and convergence-review fields

 • comparison_targets: comparison rules for the exported tables